Deinara/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

 .. note::
     The following information relates to the desk model depicted above.
 There are free-standing and a desk version with a longer arm versions available.
 They are likely to share the same internals and configuration, but it is not certain.

+My device had no external markings at all.

-The device is a basic 4-channel PWM RGBW light in a simple housing.
+The device is a basic 4-channel PWM RGBW light in a simple elegant housing.
 The LEDs are not individually addressable.
-No other sensors, outputs or status leds are available.
+No other sensors, outputs or status LEDs are available.

 The mosfets for the different color channels are connected as follows: